Andoni Iraola: Tactics

-Iraola favours a 4–3–3/4–2–3–1 formation with a focus on quick ball recoveries.
-With quick wingers, tireless midfield runners and a defensive midfielder who tends to drop deep when building from the back when the full-backs push forward, his main emphasis is on catching the opposition off guard.
+Iraola established himself as a prominent proponent of high-intensity, proactive football.
+His tactical identity was defined by a commitment to disruption and rapid verticality.
+He predominantly utilized a 4–3–3/4–2–3–1 formation with a focus on quick ball recoveries.
+With quick wingers, tireless midfield runners and a defensive midfielder who tends to drop deep when building from the back when the full-backs push forward, his main emphasis was on catching the opposition off guard; this aggressive positioning was designed to overwhelm the opposition's defensive structure through sheer volume and speed, rather than the intricate numerical overloads typical of tiki-taka.